EcmaTC53/docs/src/content/docs/glossary.md

 ## Host

 Provides the runtime environment for the execution of scripts, as defined by the [ECMAScript language specification](https://262.ecma-international.org/#sec-hosts-and-implementations).

+## LED

+Light-emitting diode

+## Open drain

+An output pin is a digital signal that is connected to the ground.
+Low signals stay connected to ground.
+High signals will short the pin to the power source and leave it floating.

 ## Pins